Cleaning up coal ash will keep harmful pollution – like mercury and arsenic – out of the water we drink and the rivers in which we play.

 If clean water is important to you and your family, you need to know about a silent danger to our waterways and public health.*

-Coal ash, the waste left over after coal is burned to generate power, contains concentrated amounts of heavy metals such as lead, mercury, arsenic, chromium, and selenium, which are, and to wildlife.
+Coal ash, the waste left over after coal is burned to generate power, contains concentrated amounts of heavy metals such as lead, mercury, arsenic, chromium, and selenium, which are hazardous to human health, and to wildlife.
 Coal ash contains arsenic, lead, mercury, chromium, and a range of harmful heavy metals and toxic pollutants that poison the air and drinking water supplies of communities living near coal ash dumpsites.
 Coal ash threatens the respiratory, cardiovascular, and neurological systems of people living near more than 1400 dump sites across the nation.

 Despite this danger, coal ash is subject to less stringent rules than everyday household garbage!
 Coal ash, mixed with water to form a toxic slurry, is stored in huge impoundments, commonly called “coal ash ponds” or “lagoons”, which often have no liners to prevent heavy metals from getting into drinking water.*